MattS6464/MS_UI_TOOLS/README.md

 By default, MS_CELL is unable to save preset values when used in a MaxForLive device, however the `MS_CELL-Help.maxpat` file shows a clever way to recall presets.

 ## MS_SCOPE
-The **MS_SCOPE** is a basic scope used to display the contents of a `buffer~`, specifically a single cycle of a synthesiser, though it can be used for other displays.
-Its functionality can be left as a simple display, or two optional sliders can be activated to track the vertical and/or horizontal movement of the mouse when clicked and dragged.
+The **MS_SCOPE** is a basic scope used to display the contents of a `buffer~`, specifically a single period of a synthesiser, though it can be used for other displays.
+Its functionality can be left as a simple display, or **two optional sliders** can be activated to track the vertical and/or horizontal movement of the mouse when clicked and dragged.
 Both sliders can be individually tethered to a live object (e.g. `live.dial`) to set its value externally and to access the live preset system.

 The primary purpose of these sliders is to control a parameter of an equation that shapes the wave displayed by the **MS_SCOPE**.
 The `MS_SCOPE-Help.maxpat` has two examples to show how these sliders can work, one uses both sliders to change the phase and wavefolding of a sine wave, and the other uses only the horizontal slider to change the distortion of a Phase Distortion synthesiser.

+## MS_DIAL
+**MS_DIAL** is a versatile dial designed for multiple roles withing a user interface.
+It can be toggled between **smooth mode** for continuous controls (e.g. filter cutoff) or **stepped mode** for discrete selections (e.g. filter type). **MS_DIAL** also contains an optional **modulation dial**, adjusted using shift + drag, that can be set to **unipolar**, **bipolar**, or **disabled**.

+By default, **MS_DIAL** sends the `hidden` message from its first and second outlets, ensuring that only the numbox tethered to the most recently clicked dial (main or modulation) is visible.
+This allows both numboxes to be stacked on top of each other in Presentation Mode, minimizing screen space.
+This feature can be disabled by sending `disable_hide_numboxes 1` to **MS_DIAL**.

+Given the wide range of possible states for **MS_DIAL**, setting a custom default state can reduce the need for additional custom setup messages within your Max patch.
+Inside the **JSUI** code, a clearly labelled section (`///////DEFAULT STATE////////`) contains modifiable variables for defining a new default state across all instances of **MS_DIAL** in your project.